Before you retire, it’s a good idea to understand your pension options, as this will likely be the main source of your income during retirement.

 Find out more about the pros and cons of an annuity.

-This is one reason why it can be good to keep some of your tax-free lump sum as an emergency reserve for when the stock market is low.
-This may allow you to reduce your drawdown income, thus minimising the impact on your pension pot.
+This is why it may be worth keeping some of your tax-free lump sum as an emergency reserve in case the stock market struggles, as it allows you to reduce your drawdown income and minimise the impact on your pension pot.

 Find out more about the pros and cons of drawdown.